John-smith-889/Shiny-migrations-europe-bubblechart/README.md

 # Shiny-migrations-europe-bubblechart

-Running application in R/RStudio.
-Install particular packages: "shiny" and "magritts" if needed. <br />
+Running application in R/RStudio:
+1) Install particular packages: "shiny" and "magritts" if needed. <br />
-Copy and run this code in R or RStudio:
+2) Copy and run this code in R or RStudio: <br />

 if (!require(devtools)) <br />
   install.packages("devtools")